TykTechnologies/tyk-docs-hugo/tyk-docs/content/planning-for-production/monitoring/tyk-monitoring.md

 Though the Tyk Gateway is the [most performant Gateway][0] in the market, you want to avoid over/underprovisioning the hardware based on your traffic requirements.

-Infrastructure sizing, benchmarks, and scaling are covered under [this section][1].
+Infrastructure sizing, benchmarks, and scaling will be explained in [this section][1].

 #### 3. API Health, SLOs, and Monitoring: